AnyChart/docs.anychart.com/Working_with_Data/Table_Data_Model.md

 ]);
 ```

-**Note 3:** Rows with any dates can be added.
+**Note:** Rows with any dates can be added.
 For example, a new row can be inserted between two old ones or rewrite an old row – see the section about [updating](#updating) data.

 In this sample, when you push the button, random data is added to the table and shown on the chart: